Ariel (The Little Mermaid): Disney Parks

 Ariel makes regular appearances in the Walt Disney Parks and Resorts, having a special location called Ariel's Grotto at most of them.
-Ariel's Grotto was torn down at Walt Disney World's Magic Kingdom owing to the Fantasyland expansion.
+The original Ariel's Grotto was torn down at Walt Disney World's Magic Kingdom owing to the Fantasyland expansion.
 "The Little Mermaid" mini-land can be found in the Magic Kingdom's New Fantasyland.
-It includes a replica of Prince Eric's Castle, a dark ride called Ariel's Undersea Adventure, a market called "Prince Eric's Village Market", and Ariel's meeting grotto.
+It includes a replica of Prince Eric's Castle, a dark ride called Ariel's Undersea Adventure, a market called "Prince Eric's Village Market", and the new location of Ariel's meeting grotto.
 She has a major role in Mickey's PhilharMagic and stars in her own live stage shows at Disney's Hollywood Studios and Tokyo DisneySea.
-A dark ride based on the movie was designed for Disneyland Paris but never built.
+A dark ride based on the film was designed for Disneyland Paris but never built.
 A re-designed version of the attraction, called Ariel's Undersea Adventure, was built as part of the major expansion for Disney California Adventure Park.
 She also has her own hotel at the Disney's Art of Animation Resort.
 There is a land in Tokyo DisneySea titled "Mermaid Lagoon".
 It features many rides and attractions themed around the Little Mermaid.
 A clone of the dark ride found in Disney California Adventure Park and Magic Kingdom was to be a part of Fantasyland in Hong Kong Disneyland but was never built.
 A clone of the dark ride was also supposed to be in Tokyo DisneySea but was canceled due to budget reasons.
-A Little Mermaid dark ride is or was planned in every Disney resort worldwide.
+In May 2023, the version of Ariel from the live-action film adaptation began making appearances at the Disney Parks.